San Marcos GrowersSan Marcos Growers

 Winter Hardiness: 15-20° F

 Acacia craspedocarpa (Leather-leaf Acacia) - Dense, rounded shrub to 8 feet tall by 5 feet wide with leathery 1 inch long broadly elliptical gray leaves (phyllodes) finely netted in green.
 The stems and new growth have coppery tones and the bark is somewhat fissured.
-The flowers in short, golden spikes (rods) appear in spring and various times through the year and are followed by attractive flat, rounded bright green seed pods.
-It is very drought tolerant once established but also tolerates regular irrigation in well drained soils.
+The flowers in short, golden spikes (rods) appear in spring and various times through the year and are followed by attractive flat, rounded bright-green seed pods.
+It is very drought tolerant once established but also tolerates regular irrigation in well-drained soils.
 Cold hardy to 15° F. Some sources in the desert southwest list it as a tree to 15-20 feet but it is so slow growing here along the coast that this is hard to imagine.
 It is an interesting small tree or shrub for a low screen.
-The description above is based on our research and observations of this plant growing in our nursery and in our own and other Santa Barbara gardens.
-We would appreciate hearing from anyone who has additional information or disagrees with what we have written.
+The name Acacia comes either from the Greek word 'akazo' meaning "to sharpen" or from the Egyptian word 'akakia', a name given to the Egyptian Thorn, Acacia arabica.
+Information displayed on this page about Acacia craspedocarpa is based on the research conducted about it in our library and from reliable online resources.
+We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
+We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.

 [MORE INFO]